Sydney Trains Agency Information Guide

 The way in which our functions affect members of the public

-Sometimes events happen on the rail network that can cause trains to be delayed or not reach their destination.
-These are generally referred to as ‘incidents’.
+The performance of our network can be impacted by a range of factors, including incidents which cause trains to be delayed or not reach their destination.
 It is important to note that a single incident can have more than one cause, and can delay more than one train.

-Issues affecting reliability and on time running may include: signal, track, overhead wiring and points problems, customers taken ill on trains, extreme weather conditions or storms, floods, fires and speed restrictions.
+Issues affecting reliability and punctuality may include signal, track, overhead wiring and points problems, sick customers on trains, extreme weather conditions or storms, floods, fires and speed restrictions.

-Sydney Trains is responsible for the cleanliness of carriages and stations and provided a 24-hour, seven-day cleaning service at depots and selected stations.
+Sydney Trains is responsible for the cleanliness of carriages and stations and provides a 24-hour, seven-day cleaning service at depots and selected stations.

 Safety is at the heart of Sydney Trains and includes the safety of customers, employees, contractors and the community.

-To keep people safe and secure, Sydney Trains has a comprehensive Safety Management System to help the organisation meet and, in many cases, exceed the regulatory and statutory requirements.
+Sydney Trains has a comprehensive Safety Management System to help the organisation meet and, in many cases, exceed its regulatory and statutory requirements.

 Type of information held